tytydraco/yessleep/out/The_Swearing_Jar.md

 "Stop."

 She looked up.
 Her eyes swirling in anger for the disruption.
 And in that moment I wanted to flee.
-To drag the twins with me if I must, but her stare chiseling me stone cold, unable to speak another word.
+To drag the twins with me if I must, but her stare chiseled me stone cold, unable to speak another word.

 In a blink, that look disappeared from her face, and I could once again recognize the woman in front of me.
 Though I couldn't shake what I had witnessed.
 Who was the woman that had been staring at me earlier, and who was this woman now?
 Which one was real?
 Which one was fake?
 Or were they both real?